Siphonophore: History

+Modern taxonomy

-Organisms in the order of Siphonophorae have been classified into the phylum Cnidaria and the class Hydrozoa.
+Siphonophores are classified into the phylum Cnidaria and the class Hydrozoa.
 The phylogenetic relationships of siphonophores have been of great interest due to the high variability of the organization of their polyp colonies and medusae.
 Once believed to be a highly distinct group, larval similarities and morphological features have led researchers to believe that siphonophores had evolved from simpler colonial hydrozoans similar to those in the orders Anthoathecata and Leptothecata.
 Consequently, they are now united with these in the subclass Hydroidolina.

-Early analysis divided siphonophores into 3 main subgroups based on the presence or the absence of 2 different traits: swimming bells (nectophores) and floats (pneumatophores).
+Early analysis divided siphonophores into three main subgroups based on the presence or the absence of two different traits: swimming bells (nectophores) and floats (pneumatophores).
 The subgroups consisted of Cystonectae, Physonectae, and Calycorphores.
-Cystonectae had pneumatophores, physonectae had nectophores, and calycophores had both.
+Cystonectae had pneumatophores, Calycophores had nectophores, and Physonectae had both.

-Eukaryotic nuclear small subunit ribosomal gene 18S, eukaryotic mitochondrial large subunit ribosomal gene 16S, and transcriptome analyses further support the phylogenetic division of Siphonophorae into 2 main clades: Cystonectae and Codonophora.
+Eukaryotic nuclear small subunit ribosomal gene 18S, eukaryotic mitochondrial large subunit ribosomal gene 16S, and transcriptome analyses further support the phylogenetic division of Siphonophorae into two main clades: Cystonectae and Codonophora.
 Suborders within Codonophora include Physonectae (consisting of the clades Calycophorae and Euphysonectae), Pyrostephidae, and Apolemiidae.